11 Home Selling Tips Nobody Is Telling You About

 This forces potentially interested buyers to assume that the repairs haven’t been completed.

-You can avoid this by simply listing the repairs on a Word document and attaching it to the inspection report (make sure this is included in your list of things to do before selling your house.)
+You can avoid this by simply listing the repairs on a Word document and attaching it to the inspection report.

 Making repairs up front also shows buyers a sense of “good faith,” which can go a long way when negotiating.